-TI-DS’s work in Lebanon aims to improve the Defence Sector’s understanding of corruption and support the improvement of anti-corruption mechanisms within it.
-The Lebanese government is one of the most open in the MENA region, and its defence forces have shown determination to improve integrity and transparency in the past.
+TI-DS’s work in Lebanon aims to improve the Defense Sector’s understanding of corruption and support the improvement of anti-corruption mechanisms within it.
+The Lebanese Government is one of the most openminded in the MENA region, and its defense forces have shown determination to improve integrity and transparency in the past.
 However, the political situation in Lebanon remains fragile and corruption systemic.
-In 2015, TI-DS’s Government Defence Anti-corruption Index (GDI) identified key areas of concern within the Lebanese Armed Forces, including operations, procurement, and personnel.
+In 2015, TI-DS’s Government Defense Anti-corruption Index identified key areas of concern within the Lebanese Armed Forces, including operations, procurement, and personnel.

-With an ongoing conflict and the rise of extremist armed groups, some of which have conducted attacks on the Lebanese territory, in Syria, and high tensions with “Israel”, Lebanon remains at high risk of conflict and instability within its borders.
+With an ongoing conflict and the rise of extremist armed groups, some of which have conducted attacks on Lebanese territory, from Syria, and high tensions with Israel, Lebanon remains at high risk of conflict and instability within its borders.

-In partnership with TI-DS, through this project, LTA aims to strengthen anti-corruption mechanisms and reduce corruption risks related to the Lebanese Defence Sector.
-TI-DS is beginning work in Lebanon, and the present project in conjunction with the updated GDI, which is released annually, helps shape future programming and advocacy in Lebanon.
+Funded by Transparency UK, with a total budget of USD 100,218, this project, in partnership between TI-DS and LTA, aims to strengthen anti-corruption mechanisms and reduce corruption risks related to the Lebanese defense establishment.
+TI-DS started working in Lebanon, and this project in conjunction with the updated Government Defense Anti-corruption Index, which is released annually, help shape future programming and advocacy in Lebanon.

-- Establishing an Anti-corruption Unit within the Lebanese Defence Sector.
+- Establishing an Anti-corruption Unit within the Lebanese Defence Institution.

-- Promoting Access to Information within the Defence Sector.
+- Promoting Access to Information within the Lebanese Armed Forces.

-· Social Media Campaign to raise awareness on the role of an Anti-corruption Unit and the Importance of Access to Information within the Defence Sector, Lebanon’s GDI Result, through info-graphs and videos.
+2. Social Media Campaign to raise awareness on the role of the Anti-corruption Unit and the Importance of Access to Information within the Defense Institution, Lebanon GDI Result, through Info graphs and videos.

-· A Strategic workshop with the LAF to deepen the understanding and preparedness to reform priority areas vulnerable to corruption.
+3. A Strategic workshop with the LAF to deepen understanding and preparedness to reform priority areas vulnerable to corruption.

 - Anti-Corruption Controls in Times of Disasters and Conflicts.

-- Establishing an Anti-Corruption Unit within the Lebanese Defence Sector.
+- Establishing an Anti-Corruption Unit within the Lebanese Defence Institution.

-- Access to Information within the Defence Sector.
+- Access to Information within the Lebanese Armed Forces.